Financial-Times/ft-frontend-build/README.md

       // your stuff here ...

-      require('responsive-ft-grunt')(grunt, load-config);
+      require('ft-frontend-build')(grunt, load-config);

       // ... and here

       // ... and, for good measure, a bit more here
     }

-responsive-ft-grunt uses the excellent [load-grunt-config](https://www.npmjs.org/package/load-grunt-config) plugin which should load any npm grunt-tasks for you. `load-config` can optionally be used to pass in additional config to it.
+ft-frontend-build uses the excellent [load-get-config](https://www.npmjs.org/package/load-get-config) plugin which should load any npm grunt-tasks for you. `load-config` can optionally be used to pass in additional config to it.

 ## App structure

-responsive-ft-grunt, where possible, favours convention over configuration so it's important your front-end src code adheres to one of the following directory structures (if for some reason your app cannot meet these requirements please contact [Rhys Evans](mailto:rhys.evans@ft.com)).
+ft-frontend-build, where possible, favours convention over configuration so it's important your front-end src code adheres to one of the following directory structures (if for some reason your app cannot meet these requirements please contact [Rhys Evans](mailto:rhys.evans@ft.com)).

 ### Non-modular